Hundreds of Pakistanis dead in Mediterranean migrant boat disaster, official says - KESQ

 Greek authorities have yet to confirm Pakistan’s death toll.

-Pakistan is in the midst of its worst economic crisis in decades.
+Pakistan is in the midst of its worst economic crisis in decades, with efforts to secure a financial lifeline from the International Monetary Fund complicated by political turmoil in the country.

+Growth has stalled and inflation has soared in the South Asian country of 220 million over the past year.
+The country has struggled to import essential food products, leading to deadly stampedes at distribution centers.

 The number of Pakistanis traversing dangerous routes to Europe in search of a better future has reverberated through the nation, prompting Prime Minister Shehbaz Sharif to declare Monday a national day of mourning for those who died in the boat’s sinking.